u3556490/folkbucket/scottish-ballads/marie-hamilton.md

 Notes:
 - [n1] I'm a bit surprised to see how the distinction between *marry* and *Mary* turns out to be like this (compare [Willie's Fair](./willies-fair.md)); but the first *Marie*'s pronunciation changed to /ɪ/ in the final verse (repeat of the 1st verse, that is).
 Also a bit interesting is how *four* is not read *fower* as two distinct syllables.
 - [n2] According to [scots-dict] the pronunication should be /nɪçt/ but I don't hear it.
-- [n3] The quality of the *l*, whether it is velarised, is somewhat unclear to me - it should be best to assume velarised in codas immediately following vowels, as in this case.
+- [n3] The quality of the *l*, whether it is velarised, is somewhat unclear to me.
+The second time around it is more likely a velarised /ɫ/.
 - [n4] Interesting t-glottalisation.
 - [n5] The singer's accent is one where the vowel /ɜ/ is used in *ir*, *er*, *ur* and some *r*s are not pronounced.
 It should be quite obvious by now.
 The uncertain *r*s are put in parentheses.
 - [n6] It is incredible to hear the three *e* vowels contrast each other here in this line.